Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 This process can sprawl because you have to be concerned with consistency.
 That is where a rubric and training may come into play.
 We'll give an example in chapter \@ref(chapter10).
 Additionally, Public sources of data abound, but don't typically offer the granularity needed to be useful for anything besides supplementary reporting.
 An example is census data.
 There are extensive APIs to access this data, but the results may not be practically useful outside of long-term planning exercises.

 Data collection might also involve _competitive intelligence_.
 An example here would be going to other venues and monitoring prices or operational tactics.
 Competitive intelligence may also take the form of monitoring other industries that operate in similar spaces.
 For instance, what can we learn about loyalty programs from a company like Starbucks?
+You might learn that they aren't appropriate for you.

 We only touched some high-level concepts here.
-Just understand that data collection will require a combination of I.T. skillsets, research knowledge, and critical thinking exercises.
+Just understand that data collection will require a combination of I.T. skill sets, research knowledge, and critical thinking exercises.
 Getting your data in the right spot will take the majority of your time.
 Don't overlook it.

 ## Modeling the data

 Modeling the data is the fun part of working in analytics.
-We aren't talking about _Modeling_ data from in the database sense, although structuring the data is a component of the process.
+We aren't talking about _Modeling_ data in the database sense, although structuring the data is a component of the process.
 We aren't going into actually modeling the data here.
 I would like to speak about some of the tools.
 At the lower levels you will be leveraging at least two languages (SQL and some other programming language).
 Additionally, this space is becoming commoditized.
 I don't know if there are large advantages to using one tool over the other.
 For instance, is there an advantage to using Google's tools over Microsoft?
 Is there an advantage to using python over R. The answers probably vary.
 In some cases yes and in some cases no. Since this book is demonstrating fundamentals, we are going to look at a lot of code.
 Over time, you'll see the reliance on code wane.
 However, it really helps to understand the underlying mechanisms.

 Let's talk about the two most popular languages for analytics.
 Differences between R and Python may make a distinction between which tool that you plan on using.
 This is especially true when we look to deploy results.
 R and Python are both highly extensible.
 There are libraries for almost everything and the need to write your own implementation is likely minimal.
 If you do have the need, it would probably be better to use another language such as C++.

 Many analytics projects in Python will use the same relatively small sets of libraries.
 Additionally, the code for one model will look almost exactly like the code for another.
-This won't always be true in R and I consider this an advantage for Python users.Let's look at an example.
+This won't always be true in R and I consider this an advantage for Python users.
+Let's look at an example.

 The code to hierarchically cluster a data set in python might look something like the following: